dbaldridge-lab/htcf/data_storage.md

 - Add README to raw data folder containing link to relevant Lab Archives pages.

 ### Processed Data
+- Consider outputting intermediate data to a seperate temp folder and backup or touch these files as needed.
 - After processing, delete large intermediate files that can be re-generated.
-Consider outputting intermediate data to a seperate temp folder and backup or touch these files as needed.
 - Retain log files, preferably in the same folder as the finalized results.
 - Regularly backup results to long-term storage using scheduled Globus transfers.
 - If you need to keep files on scratch for longer than 30 days, use the following command periodically.
 Update `/scratch/path` to relect the path to the directory containing the files you want to retain.
 This will update the timestamp to keep files from being deleted by the auto-cleanup policy: